BetaHuhn/ackee-report/README.md

 ## 🚀 Get started

 Install [ackee-report](https://github.com/BetaHuhn/ackee-report) globally via npm:

 ```shell
 npm install ackee-report -g
 ```

+> ackee-report@latest requires Ackee >=v3.1.1.
+Use ackee-report@v1.1.3 for older versions of Ackee

 After that `ackee-report` is ready to be used 🎉